AdamDKing/210405-reston-bigdata/week1/notes.md

 - GitHub: very popular remote repository for git.
 Git is a tool that runs on our machines, github is a website that saves/shares our repository.

+#### How does Java run?

+We write Java code in .java files.
+This java code can't immediately run.
+Instead, we run javac on the .java files to produce something called bytecode.
+Java bytecode is stored in .class files.
+Bytecode is somewhat human-readable, though typically less friendly than java code.
+We run the compiled bytecode by running it in the Java Virtual Machine (JVM).
+Inside the JVM is a Just-In-Time (JIT) Compiler that compiles bytecode down into machine code for our processor.

+If you need to run Java on a machine, you need the JRE (Java Runtime Environment), which includes the JVM and core Java libraries.
+If you need to write+run Java on a machine, you need the JDK (Java Development Kit), which includes a JRE and javac.

 #### What is Scala?

+The name Scala comes from "Scalable Language", because Martin Odersky, the original author, wanted the language to expand based on the needs of its users.
+Odersky was a major contributor to javac, the java compiler, and Scala is built "on top of" Java.
+The .scala files that we write are converted into java bytecode, which then runs on the JVM.
+This means Scala can take advantage of the ubiquity and optimization of the JVM, as well as taking advantage of Java libraries.

+Scala:
+- Is a high level language, meaning it abstracts away underlying hardware (runs on JVM)
+- Is statically typed, meaning variables cannot change types.
+- Has a type inference system, so type does not always need to be declared
+  - var y: String = "hello"
+  - var y = "hello"
+  - ^ both of these lines have the same effect.
+- Has a REPL (Read, Eval, Print, Loop).
+The Scala REPL lets us run scala interactively, instead of always needing to write-compile-run our full program
+- Compiles down to java bytecode and is interoperable with Java.
+Runs on the JVM, so understanding JVM architecture means we understand how Scala runs
+  - we'll discuss stack + heap + pass by value/reference later
+- Supports almost all Java functionality (no checked exceptions), draws inspiration from other languages as well.
+- Supports OOP Paradigm
+  - Achieves this by supporting Java functionality, with a few tweaks.
+We have classes and objects, objects have state and behaviour, 4 pillars of OOP, ...
+- Supports FP Paradigm
+  - Functions are first-class citizens in Scala, meaning we can pass functions in as arguments, return functions from other functions, and store functions in variables and collections.
+  - We won't do real FP, but we will make use of map, reduce, filter, fold, pure functions, higher-order functions.

+#### Programming Paradigms

+##### Imperative Programming

+In the imperative paradigm, we write our program as a list of instructions for the computer to carry out.
+This works fine to a point, but doesn't scale well for large teams or complex applications.

+##### Object Oriented Programming

+In the OOP paradigm, we write our program by defining classes and instantiating objects from those classes.
+The program functions via the interaction + evolution of objects over time.
+Toy examples of OOP use classes like Dog or Truck, in practice your classes are more like JsonParser, CliFactory, ApplicationContext, LoadTimeWeaver, ...
+Often OOP applications are structured using Design Patterns.

+##### Functional Programming

+In the FP paradigm, we write our program by defining pure functions and our program executes via the application and composition of pure functions.
+We apply functions to immutable data and compose functions to achieve our program's goals.
+We won't do full FP in training, but we will use some FP concepts:
+- Function: something that takes an input and produces an output
+- Pure Function: a function that only takes an input and produces an output.
+It doesn't modify the input, it doesn't read data other than the input, and it doesn't do anything other than produce an output.
+It has no *side effects*.
+A pure function, run with the same input, will *always* produce the same output, which makes pure functions very easy to test.
+- Higher order function: a function that takes another function as an argument, returns a function, or both.
+Notable higher order functions: map, reduce, filter, foreach.